Scheduling ML jobs on HPC clusters

 Doing stuff on classic HPC clusters.

 Slurm, torque, PlatformLSF all implement a similar API providing concurrency guarantees specified by the famous Byzantine committee-designed greasy totem pole priority system.
 Empirical observation: the IT department for any given cluster often seems reluctant to document which one they are using.
 Typically a campus cluster will come with some gruff example commands that worked for that guy that time, but not much more.
-Usually that guy that time was running a molecular simulation package written in some language I have never heard of.
-Presumably this is often a combination of the understandable desire not to write documentation, and a kind of availability-through-obscurity demand-management.
+Usually that guy that time was running a molecular simulation package written in some language I have never heard of, or alternatively one I wish to forget that I have heard of.
+Presumably this is often a combination of the understandable desire not to write documentation for all the bizarre idiosyncratic use cases, and a kind of availability-through-obscurity demand-management.
 They are typically less eager to allocate GPUs, slightly confused by all this modern neural network stuff, and downright flabbergasted by containers.
+I’ve lived through this transition, from classic compute to GPU everything; modern sysadmins know all about GPUs.

 Anyway, here are some methods for getting stuff done that work well for my use-cases, which tend towards statistical inference and neural nets etc.